bitmagier/sensor-light/README.md

 This automatic light is completely self-contained – just needs 12V power supply.

 An advanced but quite cheap presence sensor is used here, which works to my satisfaction.
 The circuit and software is designed to save power where possible.
-A ESP32-H2 SoC low power processor serves for the logic.
+An ESP32-H2 SoC low power processor serves for the logic.
 It is connected to a VEML7700 ambient light sensor and the mentioned small but effective LD2410 radar based presence sensor.

 It does NOT need nor use any Wifi / Zigbee / Matter features of the ESP32-H2 SoC.
 One may feel free to add a Smart Home connector on his own.